ryansheehy0/RS_Cheat_Sheets/Tools/new_git.md

 | Command | Description |
 |---------|-------------|
 |         |             |
-- `git commit -am "message"` - Stages all tracked and modied files and commits them in one step.

 ## [Branches](#git)
 A **branch** is a pointer to a specific commit and when you commit to a branch, the branch points to the new commit.